Current services and information

 - Our staff continue to provide care in our community and, where appropriate, are using technology to support patients

-- The Inpatient Unit is now able to allow one close family contact to visit a patient.
+- The Inpatient Unit is able to allow one close family contact to visit a patient.
 When a patient is dying they can have up to four visitors two at a time

 - We have temporarily ceased non-essential services which cannot be facilitated remotely: this includes some groups and therapies